 A friend of mine had asked me to help her with packing for her big move, and even though I had pressing things to do, I could not bring myself to say no.

-A few minutes later, I decided to call:
+Then I decided to call:

 “Sorry I’m late,” she said, “I was really busy.
 I will get there as soon as I can.”

 “No rush,” was my reply.
-“Take your Time.”
+“Take your time.”

 The second I uttered those words, I was disgusted with myself for being so spineless.
 Sitting there in front of the wheel, I shook my head at how easily I allowed anybody to walk all over me.
 I decided something had to give.